-|Click for a full size image.|
+|Click the picture for a full-size image.|

-The ride, which some have jocularly claimed drew more complaints and lawsuits than patrons, experienced financial problems and was seized by the Cook County Sheriff in November, 1896, just before 37 year old George Washington Gale Ferris' death from tuberculosis in November.
+Amazing footage of the Ferris Wheel running in 1896 at Clark and Wrightwood in Lincoln Park, Chicago.
+The vantage point here is looking from the southwest corner of Wrightwood, northeast across Clark Street.
+Filmed by the Lumiere Brothers and is one of the first films ever shot in Chicago.The ride, which some have jocularly claimed drew more complaints and lawsuits than patrons, experienced financial problems and was seized by the Cook County Sheriff in November 1896, just before 37-year-old George Washington Gale Ferris' death from tuberculosis in November.
 Ferris Wheel Park continued to remain open for business.

-For years, Mr. Yerkes tried to circumvent property owners by trying, through city government, to acquire property for his company without due process.
+For years, Mr. Yerkes tried to circumvent property owners by trying, through the city government, to acquire property for his company without due process.